neurosymbolic-mdps/neurosymbolic-mdps.github.io/index.md

     </figcaption>
 </figure>

 While clustering on raw observations might work as shown above, it can be challenging for high-dimensional and complex observations.
-A common approach in these cases is to transform the data into a more compact by using a pre-trained neural net, or explicitly learning a latent space using reconstruction-based objectives.
+A common approach in these cases is to transform the data into a more compact space by using a pre-trained neural net, or explicitly learning a latent space using reconstruction-based objectives.
 However, representations learned with such methods do not necessarily preserve the Markov property.
 Therefore, we instead use Markov State Abstractions, a neural method which approximates provably sufficient conditions to recover Markov representations.
 The following conditions need to be met for a state abstraction $$\phi$$ to retain the Markov property:
 <ol>
     <li> Inverse models are equal: $$I^{\pi}(a \mid \phi(s), \phi(s')) = I^{\pi}(a \mid s, s').$$</li>
     <li> Next-state density ratios are equal when conditioned on the abstract state: $$\frac{p^{\pi}(\phi(s') \mid \phi(s))}{p^{\pi}(\phi(s'))} = \frac{p^{\pi}(s' \mid \phi(s))}{p^{\pi}(s')}.$$</li>